Kachi-Awaji/GIT-intro/Lesson-6.md

 Last lesson, you created an account on __GitHub__ and pushed a commit to your remote repository.
 You are now a proud owner of a __GitHub__ account, giving you access to thousands of projects being built online.

-In this lesson, we are taking a tour of __GitHub__. __GitHub__ is a social coding site that offers a lot of features for sharing projects and collaboration.
+In this lesson, we will be taking a tour of __GitHub__, looking at the features that mkae it a social coding site.
+We will learn how collaboration works on __GitHub__, and at the end of this lesson, we will make our first contribution to a __GitHub__ project.

 ## Working with __GitHub__
+> The lesson notes for this series are hosted on my __GitHub__ profile.
+For this lesson, I have created a file called ROLLCALL.md.
+>
+>The screenshots you will be seeing will be from _Git-Hub-Learn_, a __GitHub__ profile I created for this series.
+>
+>It will, hopefully, mimic the screens you see when you are logged in.
+>
+>This lesson will be a long one - there is so much to learn.
+Take your time, and don't rush it.
+A little patience will go a long way.

 Sign in to GITHUBHOMEPAGE.
 You should see a screen with a dark menu bar at the top.
+On the left, just beside the GitHub logo is a search field you can use to find other __GitHub__ users, repositories, commits, etc.
+> Tip: You can hit forward-slash(/) to access the search field.

+Beside the search field are links to let you access pull requests, issues, and the marketplace.
+We will look at this later on.
+Clicking _Explore_ will let you view popular repositories on __GitHub__.

 This menu contains (from left-to-right)
 1.